Veryable/slate/source/index.html.md

 In the login response headers, `Set-Cookie` will be formatted as follows:

 `
-Set-Cookie: "platform.sid=[ cookie ID & metadata ]"
+Set-Cookie: "platform.sid=[ cookie ID & directives ]"
 `

 For subsequent non-login requests, format the `Cookie` parameter as follows: